Church of God in Christ, Mennonite: Adherents and congregations

 From a small beginning, membership grew to around 750 at the time of Holdeman's death in the year 1900.
-In 1953 the baptized membership was 5,308, in 41 congregations in Canada and the United States.
+In 1953 the baptized membership was 5,308, in 41 congregations in Canada and the US.
 There were missions in Mexico and New Mexico with three ordained ministers of Spanish language, and also a mission station in Canada among indigenous peoples.
 The church experienced slow but steady growth until the mid-1970s.
 During the later 1970s the growth slowed, then continued.
 Numerous new churches have been started because of the growth as members have sought opportunity in new locations, and churches have been planted in new states and provinces.

-In 2009, there were 14,672 members and 138 congregations in the United States.
-In 2013 the church had 24,400 members, of whom 14,804 lived in the United States and 5,081 in Canada.
+In 2009, there were 14,672 members and 138 congregations in the US.
+According to the 2010 US census, there were 153 congregations in the US.
+In 2021, the church had 27,118 members, of whom 16,132 lived in the US and 5,396 in Canada.

 Kansas continues to contain the largest population of the denomination, with over 4,000 members.
 Current membership still greatly reflects the growth of the church through the Swiss-German ancestry of those such as Holdeman, the Kansas-"Russian Mennonite" ancestry, and the Manitoba-"Russian Mennonite" ancestry.
 Yet, in some regions, like Quebec, New Brunswick, Nova Scotia and Eastern Ontario, there is a high percentage of believers who have recently joined the Church and do not have the same roots as the majority of the Holdemans in North America, who are still ethnic Mennonites.

-In addition to the United States and Canada, the Church of God has established congregations and mission work in various countries in Africa, Asia, Central and South America, the Caribbean, and Europe.
+In addition to the US and Canada, the Church of God has established congregations and mission work in various countries in Africa, Asia, Central and South America, the Caribbean, and Europe.

 Controversies

-2016 Lawsuit and Allegations
+2016 lawsuit and allegations

-In February of 2016, a lawsuit was filed against the Mennonite church with the plaintiff alleging that he was sexually assaulted by his father from age 11.The lawsuit alleged that clergy failed to contact authorities as required by mandatory reporter statutes.
+In February 2016, a lawsuit was filed against the Mennonite church with the plaintiff alleging that he was sexually assaulted by his father from age 11.
+The lawsuit alleged that clergy failed to contact authorities as required by mandatory reporter statutes.
 His lawsuit pointed allegations of sexual abuse by people who attended congregations affiliated with the Church of God In Christ Mennonite, some resulting arrests and convictions.
 The case was settled out of court, and the terms of the settlement were not published by the parties.